icarroll/chuuk/content/Word List/chk-eng.rst

 ekkoch
     some
 emon me emon
-    one by one, one person at a time, each person ennet
+    one by one, each person
+ennet
     true
 eppet
     obstacle, block
 etiwa
-    decline, refuse, turn down
+    receive
 fan
     under him/her/it
 fan iten